jamestcole/tech201_controlflow/README.md

 `elif film_rating.lower() == "18":
     print("You must be 18 to watch 18 rated movies in the cinema")`

+finally, there is an else statement.
+This will activate if non of the other statements run their code.

 `else:
     print("This is not a correct rating, please use universal, pg, 12, 15, 18")`